Chanel (Tyla song): Background and release

-At an exclusive fan listening event in Berlin in July 2025, Tyla unveiled two songs, "Dynamite" and "Chanel", originally intended for inclusion on her second extended play (EP), WWP.
-The EP was released on 25 July 2025, but did not include "Chanel".
-During an interview with Variety in August 2025, Tyla said "We Wanna Party is meant to be a bridge to the album".
+At an exclusive fan listening event in Berlin in July 2025, Tyla unveiled two songs, "Dynamite" and "Chanel".
+Both were originally intended for inclusion on her second extended play (EP), WWP, which was described by Tyla during an interview with Variety in August 2025, as "a bridge to the album".
+The EP was released on 25 July 2025, and featured "Dynamite" as a collaboration with Wizkid, but did not include "Chanel".

-She previewed the song during her set at the Global Citizen Festival on 27 September 2025, in Central Park, New York.
-On 15 October 2025, Tyla announced on social media that "Chanel" would be released on 24 October 2025, and shared a pre-save link.
-A music video was released on 24 October 2025.
+During her set at the Global Citizen Festival on 27 September 2025, in Central Park, New York, Tyla once again shared a preview of the song with its music video.
+On 15 October 2025, Tyla announced on social media that "Chanel" would be released as a single on 24 October 2025, and shared a pre-save link.
+The song's music video was released on the same day, and features Tyla wearing vintage Chanel clothing from the "early 1990s to the mid-2010s", styled by Ron Hartleben.